Hondarer/vscode-debug-params/README.md

 - **Timeout**: Commands must complete within 10 seconds
 - **Output**: Automatically trimmed (whitespace and newlines removed).
 If output contains multiple lines, only the first line is used.
-- **Error Handling**: On failure, empty string is returned with a warning message
+- **Error Handling**: On failure (non-zero exit code or timeout), the debug session is cancelled and a warning message is displayed
 - **Output Limit**: Maximum 1MB of output
 - **Shell**: Uses system default shell (`SHELL` env var on Linux/macOS, `COMSPEC` on Windows)
 - **Security**: Commands are executed as-is; ensure .debug-params.json is trusted